Barley vs. Wheat — Health Impact and Nutrition Comparison

 Comparison summary table

-|Lower in Sugars|
+|Lower in Sugar|

 |Lower in Sodium|

-|Lower in glycemic index|
+|Lower in Glycemic Index|

 |Lower in Cholesterol||Equal|

-Which food is preferable in case of diets?
+Which food is preferable for your diet?

 |Low Fats diet|